Utilizing Cutting Edge Technology Resources to Enhance Your WORLD LANGUAGE Instruction in Grades 6-12

 Practical Ideas and Strategies

-They will become acquainted with a wide variety of websites that promote retention and require students to use their higher-order thinking skills.
-Strategies and aspects of technology that enable students to present what they have created and discovered using their language skills will also be presented.
+They will become acquainted with a wide variety of websites and apps that promote retention and require students to use their higher order thinking skills.
+Strategies and aspects of technology that enable students to share what they have created and discovered using their language skills will also be presented.
 You will leave this seminar with knowledge of strategies and activities that are both practical and easy to implement.
 Using a large screen multimedia projection system (rather than individual computers), Deborah will demonstrate specific lessons and projects for grades 6-12 world language instruction.
 These proven ideas, practical lessons and motivating projects will provide your students with immediate learning opportunities.

 Ten Key Benefits of Attending

-Strategies for integrating the latest technology into your world language instruction … Motivate your students by using the technology that is part of their daily lives in order to achieve instructional goals
+Strategies for integrating the latest technology into your world language classes … Motivate your students by using the technology that is part of their daily lives in order to achieve instructional goals

 - Expand Your World Language Classroom Beyond the Four Walls